-I take my easy homemade meatball recipe, lay them out in a tray, smother them in marinara sauce, top with cheese, and bake until melted and bubbly.
-A meatball casserole is a family-style one-pan recipe that is hearty, wholesome, and disappears as quickly as it comes together.
+This dish starts with my easy homemade meatball recipe, laid out in a tray, then smothered in marinara sauce, topped with cheese, and baked until melted and bubbly.
+This cheesy meatball casserole is a family-style one-pan recipe that is hearty, wholesome, and disappears as quickly as it comes together.

 There’s nothing better than the smell of well-seasoned meatballs simmering in sauce except maybe when they’re on top of a bowl of spaghetti or inside a meatball sub!

 - Marinara sauce: I have a simple marinara sauce I make from scratch but feel free to take a shortcut and use a store-bought sauce if preferred.